TobyX-Corp/phantom-react/docs/integrate-project-with-viro.md

 2. Launch ViroReact from your existing iOS Application.
 3. Pass parameters from your native app to Viro.

-Note that the following has been tested with React Native 0.55.1 and Xcode 9

 ## Prerequisites
 Complete the first 7 steps of the Set up Xcode with Viro guide to install dependencies.